 - Stir in flour and cook until lightly browned, about 2 minutes.
-Add tomato paste, wine, and chicken broth, thyme, bay leaves, and browned venison, scraping up any browned bits on the bottom of the pan.
+Add tomato paste, wine, and chicken broth, thyme, bay leaves, and browned venison with accumulated juices, scraping up any browned bits on the bottom of the pan.

-- Bring to a boil.
-Reduce heat, cover, and simmer for 1 hour.
+- Bring to a simmer, cover, and cook for 1 hour.

 - Stir in potatoes and carrots.
-Return to a boil, reduce heat, cover, and simmer 1 hour longer, until venison is tender.
+Return to a simmer, cover, and cook 1 hour longer, until venison is tender.

 - Remove bay leaves and any thyme stems.
-Stir in peas and cover for 5 minutes.
-Season to taste with salt and pepper
+Off the heat, stir in peas and cover for 5 minutes.
+Season to taste with salt and pepper.

 - Beef stew meat may be substituted for the venison.